bmaxdk/graphSLAM/README.md

 ### Topology
 In `linear graph`, if the robot moves environment without ever returning to a previously visited loaction than the topology is linear.Such a graph will produce a rather sparse matrix that, with some effort, can be reordered to move all non-zero elements to near the diagonal.

-In cyclical graph, a more common topology is cyclical, in which a robot revisits a location that it has been to before, after some time has passed.
+In `cyclical graph`, a more common topology is cyclical, in which a robot revisits a location that it has been to before, after some time has passed.
 In such a case, features in the environment will be linked to multiple poses - ones that are not consecutive, but spaced far apart.
 The further apart in time that these poses are - the more problematic, as such a matrix cannot be reordered to move non-zero cells closer to the diagonal.
 The result is a matrix that is more computationally challenging to recover.
 However,  a `variable elimination` algorithm can be used to simplify the matrix, allowing for the inversion and product to be computed quicker.

 ### Variable Elimination Algorithm
 Variable elimination can be applied iteratively to remove all cyclical constraints.
 Just like it sounds, variable elimination entails removing a variable (ex. feature) entirely from the graph and matrix.
 This can be done by adjusting existing links or adding new links to accommodate for those links that will be removed.